NFL Super Bowl Odds, Picks & Predictions

 Super Bowl Betting Tips: Finding Value on Longshots

 Before the 2019 season, the 49ers were between +4000 and +5000 to win the Super Bowl, as were the Ravens.
 In 2018, Mahomes’ first-year starting, the Chiefs were roughly +4000.
 In 2017, the Eagles were as long as +6000 in the offseason ahead of their Super Bowl run.
-All of that to say, you can find value in NFL odds that are farther down the betting board.
+All of that to say, you can find value for teams that are farther down the betting board, like the Cardinals’ Super Bowl odds.
 That doesn’t mean you should go around throwing money on just anyone.
 Look at the talent on the roster, ask why oddsmakers are showing disrespect, and see which teams you can paint a reasonable Super Bowl story for.
 For example, if you thought there was a reasonable chance that Mahomes or Jackson would break out in ’18 and ’19, respectively, you might have seen the value in their teams’ Super Bowl odds while the Chiefs and Ravens were still flying under the radar.

 For more general NFL betting tips, check out our NFL betting guide.